mideind/EmblaFlutterApp/README.md

 This should launch the app in development mode on your device of choice (e.g. simulator, attached physical device, etc.).

-To build an Android `apk` release binary for arm64, run the following script:
+To build an Android `apk` debug binary for arm64, run the following script:

 ```
 $ bash build.sh